eugeniop/blog/_posts/2019-03-24-fun-with-washington-public-transit-apis.markdown

 author: Eugenio Pace
 ---

 The sun is becoming a more frequent companion here in the Pacific Northwest.
 Days are longer, warmer and nature is noting the change too.
-A great time of the year to take any of ferries in the Washington State Ferries fleet around Puget Sound.
+A great time of the year to take any of the ferries in the Washington State Ferries fleet around Puget Sound.
 One of the cheapest cruises you can take.

 As I got lost in thoughts admiring the incredible beauty of Puget Sound and the Olympics while crossing from Seattle to Bainbridge Island, I casually googled for a "washington ferry API" and to my surprise, I found promising results: